wp-plugins/mycurator/README.txt

 MyCurator is powerful corporate level software brought to you as a plugin.
 It uses a cloud process to perform intensive AI processing and article classification.
 This allows MyCurator to maintain a low processing overhead on your site.

-MyCurator allows you to curate 2 Topics (equivalent to WordPress Categories) for free, but you will have to obtain an API Key to access the cloud services.
+MyCurator allows you to curate a Topic (equivalent to WordPress Categories) for free, but you will have to obtain an API Key to access the cloud services.
 For those who need to curate a lot of different topics or for multiple sites, low priced monthly plans are available - always with a free 30 day trial.
-Visit http://www.target-info.com/pricing/ for more information.
+Visit http://www.target-info.com/pricing/ for more information on how MyCurator can add content curation to your content marketing capabilities.

 == Installation ==